doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. The command-line window will automatically close when this process is done

 ## Launching MGE XE
-Once the shaders have been installed, launch MGE XE through Mod Organizer:
+Once you've updated MWSE, it's time to launch MGE XE through Mod Organizer:
 1. Launch Mod Organizer 2
 1. From the dropdown menu on the right pane (to the left of the big "Run" button) select **MGE XE**
 1. Click **Run** to run the executable
+>*Note*: Remember, you must always launch tools like MGE XE from within Mod Organizer 2.

 # Configuring MGE XE
 MGE XE consists of five tabs with configurable options: Graphics, Distant Land, In-Game, Config, and Instructions.
 There are a number of MGE XE options to enable now.